Active Image Synthesis for Efficient Labeling: Experiments

 \subsection{Toy computer vision applications}

 We conduct experiments on small versions (400 in total for training) of two single-channel (i.e., grayscale) computer vision datasets -- Fashion \cite{xiao2017/online} and MNIST \cite{lecun1998mnist}.
-The two datasets are of particular interest due to their visual similarity to the images in the actual manufacturing process.
-For example, the images captured by a thermal camera, indicating the temperature contour, can be used to predict the throughput in steel manufacture and conduct quality control in semiconductor manufacturing \cite{chen2019censordesign}.
+The two datasets are of particular interest due to their visual similarity to the images in the manufacturing process and modeling.
+For example, the images captured by a thermal camera (or simulated via finite element analysis), representing a gray-level temperature contour, can be used to predict the throughput in steel manufacture and conduct quality control in semiconductor manufacturing \cite{chen2019adaptive}.
 In the following subsections, we illustrate the visual performance of the proposed GIN, and the improvement in classification by our AISEL method, \textit{only} on the Fashion dataset; similar observation also applies for MNIST (see Appendix \ref{app:MNIST}).